7 Responses to “No Veteran QB For the Packers?”

 Under no circumstances should they bring Farve back.
 I love the guy and he would most certainly win more games than anyone else available if Rodgers goes down but it is time to move on.
 Even if Brohm were absolutly terrribel replacing an injured Rodgers we need to find that out.
 We can’t keep going back to Brett as a security blanket it only hurts us in the long run at this point.

-Joe said in May 19th, 2008 at 4:43 pm
+May 20, 2008 at 02:16 pm

 Could not agree more Joe.